On this page 6

 - Monday through Friday, 8:30 AM to 5:00 PM

-Typical inspection sequence: Required sequence (residential new construction): 1.
+Typical sequence: Required sequence (residential new construction): 1.
 Footing reinforcement, 2.
 Foundation wall reinforcement, 3.
 Additional rebar work, 4.
 Under-concrete floor inspection, 5.
 Stitch and lag pier with tie-downs (manufactured homes only), 6.
 Rough framing and sheathing, 7.
 Rough plumbing, 8.
 Rough electrical, 9.
 Rough mechanical (steps 6-9 can combine as 'four-way'), 10.
 Insulation, 11.
 Power to panel and trench, 12.
 Notification when starting brick/siding/exterior finishes, 13.
 Notification when starting roofing, 14.
 Notification for fireplace/chimney work, 15.
 Rough drywall before taping, 16.
 Pressure test on gas line before backfilling, 17.
 Masonry inspections, 18.
 Final inspection.

 Do not cover or conceal any work that requires inspection.
 Penalties for covering uninspected work include required removal of coverings or condemnation.